 Our Conclusion on How Long After Shocking A Swimming Pool Can You Swim In It

 So, to sum it up, shocking a swimming pool is the process of adding chemicals so that the water can be cleaned, and all bacteria and algae are eliminated.
 It essentially makes the pool safe for use.

 However, while the chemicals are doing their thing, it is not safe to use the pool, and you will get several different symptoms such as irritation, due to the acidic pH levels.

 *Check Out Our List Of Chemicals For Above Ground Pool Maintenance.

-As a general rule, you should wait at least 24 hours after shocking a pool, also known as adding cleaning chemicals to your pool, before it is safe to be used.
+As a general rule, you should wait at least 24 hours after shocking a pool before swimming in it, also known as adding cleaning chemicals to your pool, before it is safe to be used.

 Hello, I am a writer and marketing specialist in Kansas City, MO.
 My love for swimming pools started as a child when I would visit my aunt & uncle’s inground swimming pool on a frequent basis over the summer.
 Since then I have taught swimming lessons at a Boy Scout Camp, participated in the full setup, installation and maintenance of my father’s inground swimming pool, as well as enjoyed constantly researching everything there is to know about swimming pools for 5+ years.
 I enjoy all water related sports, being part of the online swimming pool community and always learning new things!